HETKHAMAR/CS-207-PROJECT/README.md

 * /img - The images of the schematics and 3d design of the project
 * /LICENSE - The license file.
 * /README.md - A short summury of this repository.

+# Requirements and Materials
+The following new librariy was used by this project:

+* NewPing_v1.9.1 : This library is used to get access to the ultrasonic sensor

+Materials Used :
+  * 1x Bread board
+  * Jumper wires
+  * 1x Ultrasonic Sensor
+  * 1x Servo motor
+  * 2x panels of battries
+  * 1x motor driver
+  * 1x Arduino Uno
+  * 4x DC motors
+  * 4x tires
+  * 1x HC- 05 Bluetooth module

+  # Design and Schematics
+  This is a 3D design for this project.
+It is also included in images folder. we will have two of each because for obstical avoiding car we have different circuit and different one for bluetooth car.

+  Here is the schematics of the following project:-

+  # Usage
+  This project ca